fablabbcn/smartcitizen-docs/docs/includes/water-probes-reset.md

 4. Reset the kit

 5. Follow the calibration process as you would normally would.
-Remember that for _conductivity_ you may need to [re-issue the probe type](#set-probe-type)

 6. Reconfigure the kit using the `config` command, by putting back the information you backed-up before:

     ```
     config -mode ...
     ```

-!!! success "Ready to go?"
-    If you want to send the data to the platform, you will need to register the unit using the [Advanced Kit Selection](/Guides/getting started/Onboarding Sensors/#advanced-kit-selection/).
-At the moment the closest Kit Blueprint will be `#22 BioPV Kit` or `#31 SCK 2.1 Sea Water` in case you are using a SCK2.1 with GPS.
-You can request in the [forum]({{ extra.urls.forum.link }}) for a custom blueprint with the specific sensors you are using.

 !!! danger
     After finishing the calibration process **restart your SCK** to start from a clean state.